-An hour’s drive away is the Harold Porter Botanical Garden in Betty’s Bay which takes us on one of the best scenic drives in the world, framed by the Hottentots Holland Mountains looking downwards onto the waters of False Bay.
+An hour’s drive away is the Harold Porter Botanical Garden in Betty’s Bay.
+The journey takes us on one of the best scenic drives in the world, framed by the Hottentots Holland Mountains looking downwards onto the waters of False Bay.

-Our local FYNBOS has inspired an unprecedented explosion of local artisanal gin production.
-I invite you to explore and taste the exciting offerings of our brave distillers who are foraging our plethora of wild endemism, creating exciting and aromatic infusions in our home grown Gins and Tonics.
+Our local Fynbos has inspired an unprecedented explosion of local artisanal gin production.
+I invite you to explore and taste the exciting offerings of our brave distillers who are foraging our plethora of wild endemism, creating exciting and aromatic infusions in our homegrown Gins and Tonics.

-TABLE Mountain, an iconic tourist destination that beautifully dominates the ‘mother city’.
+Table Mountain is one of the 7 New Natural Wonders of the World and, geologically, it is 800 million years old.
+Today, it is an iconic tourist destination that beautifully dominates the ‘mother city’.
 The first Cable Car was constructed in 1929 and has entranced more than 26 million visitors since then.
-It offers 360 degree views of Cape Town.
-On a clear day while imprisoned on Robben Island, Mr Mandela recalls admiring the view of the mountain which he said was his inspiration.
+It offers 360-degree views of Cape Town.
+While imprisoned on Robben Island, Mr Nelson Mandela recalls admiring on a clear day the view of the mountain, which he said was his inspiration.

-Before Mr Nelson Mandela transformed our country from a curiosity into a place worth considering, the staple cocktails/aperitifs were a sweetish red wine, a dessert wine, a brandy and coke, and beer – the latter strongly associated with ‘braai, boerewors and rugby’.
+Before Mandela transformed our country from a curiosity into a place worth considering, the staple cocktails/aperitifs were a sweetish red wine, a dessert wine, brandy and coke, and beer – the latter strongly associated with ‘braai, boerewors and rugby’.
 (Barbeque, saucisson et du rugby).
 African traditional beer, ‘Umqombothi’ was drunk ubiquitously.

 This signified a wine revolution in the 1960s and we are proud of this historical momentum for putting our wines on the global map, more particularly, as Chenin Blanc, in my opinion, has become the white grape which reflects South African terroir and culture.
 Thanks to SFW (Stellenbosch Farmers Winery) at the time.